7thCode/structdiff/README.md

 ***

 # Motivation

-Is it the same **shape** as record m and record n in MongoDB?
+Is it the same **shape** as record m and record n in MongoDB ?
 # Features
-Writing now.
-# Requirement
-Writing now.
+It is determined whether the two objects have the same shape, ignoring the difference in primitive values.
+Such processing is effective as **dynamic validation**.
 # Installation
 ```bash
 npm install structfiff
 ```
 # Usage
-Writing now.
 ### How to use
 example
 ```js
 const object1 = {